ele-dev/rtmp-hls-server/README.md

   Go to Settings > Stream, choose the following settings:
   - Service: Custom Streaming Server.
   - Server: `rtmp://<server ip>:1935/live`.
-  - Stream key: anything you want, however provided video players assume stream key is `test`

-See the [Wiki](https://github.com/JamiePhonic/rtmps-hls-server/wiki/streaming-to-the-server) for how to stream to the server with RTMPS
+  - StreamKey: anything (but test is the default)

 ***